TrueSparrowSystems/slackmin/README.md

 ## Demo

 As a demo of Slackmin, let's take an example use case: Customer Support Team received a complaint on broken product.
 They want to check on user’s order history and issues refunds to the original Payment Method accordingly.

+The customer support executive gets the order details using a slach command.
+Then she clicks on "User Order History" button to get a sheet URL, which has all the past orders from that user.
+She checks the order history excel depending on the business logic.
+Then she clicks on "Issue Refund" button to open the issue refund modal and fills in required information and clicks "Submit".
+This issues the refund and also sends in an activity log message in the channel, which helps in tracking.

 Following video shows the demo in action.

 https://user-images.githubusercontent.com/7627517/180136585-5085aaba-ee26-4f44-8981-a54bfde066ba.mp4